AQMpolyface/blipsh/README.md

 ## Configuration

-`uishell` uses a TOML file for its settings.
+`blipsh` uses a TOML file for its settings.
 TOML files are like simple text-based configuration files.
 The program looks for this file in these places:

-1.  `~/.config/uishell/uish.toml` (This is the best place to put it).
+1.  `~/.config/uishell/blipsh.toml` (This is the best place to put it).
-2.  `./uish.toml` (This means the same directory as the `uishell` program).
+2.  `./blipsh.toml` (This means the same directory as the `blipsh` program).

 If it can't find a configuration file, it uses some built-in default settings.

 ### Configuration Options

-Here's what you can put in your `uish.toml` file.
+Here's what you can put in your `blipsh.toml` file.
 Those are the default settings:

 ```toml
 [display]